This is the the 2nd blog post in the series about Azure Arc enabled Data Services.

 In the next blog post I intend to take a closer look at the setup process of the Azure Arc for Data Services.

-to be continued with Azure Arc for Data Services, part 3 – Configuring on a plain vanila Kubernetes
+to be continued with Azure Arc enabled Data Services, part 3 – Configuring on a plain vanila Kubernetes